Skip to content

 How to Secure Smart Home Devices: A Practical Guide

-Smart Home & IoT Security: By the Numbers
+Smart Home Security: By the Numbers

-IoT Devices Vulnerable
+IoT Devices Indexed on Shodan

 The Default Credential Problem